 I am so grateful for indoor plumbing and all of the conveniences it brings.
 However, you know it when your plumbing isn't working.
 It can become a stinky mess!
 The same is true when communication is not flowing in a relationship.
 The longer it is not working, the stinkier the situation.

 Have you ever known someone who bottles up their emotions then explodes over what seems to be a petty issue?
 This common problem is a lack of communication about the little things that seem to be insignificant and the frustration builds with time.
 Eventually, the person can't hold it in any longer and everything spews.
 It can be a nasty, ugly mess.
-People who bottle it up are usually passive people who would rather avoid confrontation and bottle it up rather than risk confrontation.
+People who bottle it up are usually passive people who would rather avoid confrontation and bottle it up rather than risk conflict.

 Aggressive people will typically blame, yell, and communicate harshly about things.
 They are more likely to explode regularly.
 Aggressive people demand that things go their way and will communicate from their perspective without considering the other perspective.
 It is common for aggressive people to marry passive people, as they balance each other out.
 However, both communication styles are not ideal.